 Wi-Fi & Mobile Coverage

 Wi-Fi is provided.
-Mobile signal can be variable but is generally good on the Vodafone and Orange networks.
+Mobile signal can be variable but is generally good on the Vodafone and EE networks.

 Heating & Electricity